Skip to main content

 tenzir:

-# The host and port to listen at and connect to.
+# The host and port to listen at for node-to-node connections to in the form

 # The timeout for connecting to a Tenzir server.
 Set to 0 seconds to wait